 - Employment applications: Forget paper applications.
 When someone comes to your office to apply for a job, have them fill out their employment application on an iPad.

 Whether your employees are all located in one place or are spread across the globe, chances are they need to collaborate.
 You are probably already using the Big 3 types of collaboration tools:

 - Google Docs for collaborating on documents and presentations

 - Jira or Asana for tracking and managing projects

 - Slack for communicating across teams

 To that list, add GrexIt, a tool that turns your Gmail into a collaboration platform.
 You can add notes to your email, add labels to your messages to share them with others, and create and embed simple email templates.
 Best of all, it’s free for up to three users.

 4. Text messaging

 Yep, you read that right.
-Text messaging is the hottest trend in business communications.
+Text messaging is taking over business communications.
 You can use it for everything from sales prospecting, to customer service, to internal communications, to recruiting new members for your growing team.
 But don’t worry!
 This doesn’t mean all of your employees will be texting customers from their personal phones.
 With business texting platforms like TextUs.Biz, your employees can use a desktop application to manage multiple text conversations at once, while still allowing you to monitor all of their communications.